 Business plan

-Based on the market needs and concept development considerations, a business plan will submitted (10% of final grade)
+Based on the market needs and concept development considerations, a business plan will submitted based on materials given to students.
+The business plan needs to take into account stakeholders: Who will be the target audience for the product?
+Who will be the audience for the business plan (e.g. investors, banks, venture capital, government funding agencies etc.)?
+(10% of final grade)

 Final presentation – Application or prototype